NayanD-py/RNAseq_nonmodel/README.md

 ![ out line ](/images/outline_wide.png)

-Leaf samples were collected from three trees at two time points each (roughly one month apart).
+The leaf samples we'll analyze here were collected from three trees at two time points each (roughly one month apart).
 This results in six sequence libraries.

   Sample   |   Location   |   Time point  |   Replicate tree